Savage-Company/rpi-pico-devboard/index.md

 - [Pico SDK](https://www.raspberrypi.com/documentation/microcontrollers/c_sdk.html#sdk-setup) installed

-- A working IDE for debugging (I only have instructions for CLion)
+- A working IDE for debugging

    Follow the instructions for setting up PicoProbe and installing the firmware in *Chapter 10.
 Using other Integrated Development Environments* of the